benmvp/slides/2018/ndcsydney/nav-react.md

 - **Next planet:** Saturn
 - Chances are if you're building an app of significant size SEO & initial render speed will matter
 - Rendering server-side can help both
-- This is called "Isomorphic/Universal React"
+  * This is called "Isomorphic/Universal React"
 - Rendering the same components server-side improves initial startup performance because content is already there
 - Google includes rendering speed in their ranking algorithm which affects SEO
+  * Even though now they execute JavaScript
 - There's also SMO (social media optimization) as well
+  * Having content for social media sites like Twitter, Instagram can use for previews
+  * They're likely not executing JavaScript
 - React provides a method that will render the component tree to a string which you can include in server response

 /////